nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-A---Credit-Card-Balance--Who-is-More-in-Debts.md

 **Linear Regression Model**

-Linear regression is a model that can simply explain how individuals’ balances are affected by other items such as incomes and limit or they type of persons, students, married or not.
+Linear regression is a model that can simply explain how individuals balances are affected by other items such as incomes and limit or they type of persons, students, married or not.